iris-GmbH/meta-osselot/README.md

 We recommend overwriting `OSSELOT_SRC_URI` with your own fork of the `package-analysis` repository, as this allows you to push and re-use your own curated data.
 However, remember to keep your fork up-to-date with upstream repository for the latest curation data.

+When adding curation data to the git repository, be aware that following assumptions are made by meta-osselot, otherwise your curation data will **not** be identified:

+1. Available packages are subdirectories within the `analysed-packages` directory (depth is irrelevant).
+The package name equals the directory name.
+2. Available packages have one or more versions available as direct subdirectory within the package directory.
+3. These version directories start with the prefix "version-".
+The package version equals anything after this prefix.
+4. The version directory contains at least one valid SPDX file in JSON format.

 We also recommend to [upstream your curation data to the Osselot project](https://wiki.osselot.org/index.php/Main_Page#Contributing_to_the_OSSelot_project) for an additional layer of quality control, and for the open-source spirit of improving the Osselot database by making your curation data available to others.

 ### Overriding package names and versions for Osselot